corpusculejs/corpuscule/packages/element/docs/index.md

 function property(guard?: (value: unknown) => boolean): PropertyDecorator;
 ```

-A decorator that converts a class property to a component regular property.
+Converts a class property to a component regular property.

 A regular property of the component is a property that can be set only
 imperatively by assigning the component instance filed.